 Assistant Professor of Animal Science (Food Science/Meat Science).
 Summer teaching possible

 Primary Responsibilities: Candidate will be expected to teach undergraduate and graduate courses in meat science, food science, and animal science.
-These teaching opportunities may include courses in the core animal science curriculum, or graduate level courses depending on departmental needs, the individual’s interests, educational background and skill level.
+These teaching opportunities may include courses in core animal science curriculum and meat science, or graduate level courses depending on departmental needs, the individual’s interests, educational background and skill level.
 Additional responsibilities include overseeing the SRSU meat lab operations; participation in and helping conduct departmental sponsored events; participation in faculty governance and service activities at the departmental, college and university levels; and engagement in scholarly activity.
 Such activities are broadly defined and may include the scholarship of teaching, research, or similar activities.

 Responsible for personal safety and the safety of others; must exercise due caution and practice safe work habits at all times.

 Equal Employment Opportunity Statement: It is the policy of Sul Ross State University to provide equal employment opportunity for all persons in accordance with their individual, job‑related qualifications and without consideration of race, creed, color, sex, religion, age, national origin, disability, sexual orientation, gender identity, veteran status and ancestry.
 Equal employment opportunities shall be afforded in all personnel actions or decisions including, but not necessarily limited to, recruitment, hiring, training, upgrading, promotion, demotion, termination and salary.
 Retaliation is prohibited against a person who opposes a discriminatory practice, files a charge, testifies, assists or participates in an investigative proceeding or hearing.